-Outputs
+Table & Figure Selection and Model Selection

 Once all input data are selected, the user clicks on “Run Model.”
-A section titled “Table & Figure Selection:” will appear below “Model Inputs:” on the left and the “Model Comparison” sub-tab is automatically opened, but several output sub-tabs are available: Selected Data, Figures, Estimates, Model Comparison, and Model Selection (fig. X11).
+A section titled “Table & Figure Selection:” will appear below “Model Inputs:” on the left and the “Model Comparison” sub-tab is automatically opened, but several output sub-tabs are available: Selected Data, Figures, Estimates, Model Comparison, and Model Selection (fig. 11).